DefineUser/blockchain-projects/README.md

-# switcheoQuestions
+# Blockchain projects
-Switcheo interview questions

-Please note problem 6 is in a word doc that has been sent to Si Yun.
+Please refer to each project folder's README for a breakdown of the project